Colin Bell (journalist)

 Colin J. Bell (1 April 1938 – 9 October 2021) was a Scottish journalist, broadcaster and author.

 Bell was educated at St Paul's School, London, and King's College, Cambridge, where he graduated in 1959 with a first-class degree in the Historical Tripos.
 He went on to become a journalist with various newspapers, including The Scotsman, and was once editor of The Scots Independent.
 He made the transition to broadcasting with BBC Radio Scotland in 1984.

-Bell served the Scottish National Party as Executive Vice-Chairman, 1978-1984 and Campaign Director, Euro elections 1984.
-In 1979 he stood as SNP Parliamentary Candidate for West Edinburgh and also European Parliamentary Candidate for North East Scotland.
+Bell served the Scottish National Party (SNP) as Executive Vice-Chairman from 1978 to 1984, and was the party's Campaign Director for the European Parliament elections in 1984.
+In 1979 he stood as SNP Parliamentary Candidate for Edinburgh West, and also as the European Parliamentary Candidate for North East Scotland that same year.
 In June 1996, he was the 13th Scot to be presented with the Oliver Brown Award.
 He later left the SNP to join the Scottish Socialist Party.

 Bell wrote Murder Trail: Death for a Living.
 He served as Rector of Aberdeen University from 1991 to 1993.

 Bell died on 9 October 2021, at the age of 83.